 Get hands-on with our selection of hand tool essentials, from saws to jaws and blades, to beam levels.
-Champion Timber prides itself on quality, this is why we stock the best top of the range hand tools for you to get the job done right.
-Our range stretches from clamps and pliers to lighting and tapes. including big name brands such as Stanley, Faithfull, Roughneck and DeWalt.Also, shop our full range of necessary hand tool accessories.
+Champion Timber prides itself on quality, this is why we stock the best top-of-the-range hand tools for you to get the job done right.
+Our range stretches from clamps and pliers to lighting and tapes. including big-name brands such as Stanley, Faithfull, Roughneck and DeWalt.Also, shop our full range of necessary hand tool accessories.

 What is a Level?

 A level indicates the horizontal plane.
-With a bubble of air inside a vial of encased liquid, the level shows when its frame is exactly horizontal with the earth's surface, called "level."
+With a bubble of air inside a vial of encased liquid, the level shows when its frame is exactly horizontal to the earth's surface, called "level."
 Longer levels typically have additional vials turned perpendicular so the tool can measure vertical "plumb."

-Square, in measurement, device consisting of two straightedges set at right angles to each other.
+A Square, in measurement, device consisting of two straightedges set at right angles to each other.
 It is used by carpenters and machinists for checking the correctness of right angles, as a guide when drawing lines on materials before cutting, or for locating holes.
 The tools shown in the Figure are carpenter's squares.

 Cold Chisels are used to cut through hard materials.
 They are often used to cut or shape metal when the stock is thick and where other tools, like a hacksaw or tin snips, would be unsuitable.

-These heavy-duty blades are usually used in conjunction with a knife handle for safe and easy use and are typically made from carbon or stainless steel making them sturdy and snap resistant.
+These heavy-duty blades are usually used in conjunction with a knife handle for safe and easy use and are typically made from carbon or stainless steel making them sturdy and snap-resistant.

 Coping Saws are used for cutting fine, intricate interior cut-outs and intricate external shapes in carpentry or woodworking.
 They have a very narrow blade stretched across a D-shaped frame, and are widely used for mouldings when creating coped rather than mitred joints.